mspolisetti/StockMovementPredictionUsingNews/README.md

 # Predict Stock Movements using news

+This project dealtt with the question - Can we use the content of news analytics to predict stock price performance?
+The ubiquity of data today enables investors at any scale to make better investment decisions.
+The challenge is ingesting and interpreting the data to determine which data is useful, finding the signal in this sea of information.

 1. Feature Engineering

 Merge Market & News Data

-Impute returns data using NOCB https://towardsdatascience.com/how-to-handle-missing-data-8646b18db0d4 Use companies that have data for VolumeCounts7D/NoveltyCount7D.
+Impute returns data using NOCB https://towardsdatascience.com/how-to-handle-missing-data-8646b18db0d4

+Use companies that have data for VolumeCounts7D/NoveltyCount7D.

 Find outliers of all variables and treat them. https://www.kaggle.com/artgor/eda-feature-engineering-and-everything

-3 Create new features to capture autocorrelation: e.g: https://www.kaggle.com/youhanlee/simple-quant-features-using-python Make these specific to a particular Stock.
+Create new features to capture autocorrelation: e.g: https://www.kaggle.com/youhanlee/simple-quant-features-using-python Make these specific to a particular Stock.

 Create new Features to account for Time Series auto Correlation between rows.